 - As soon as possible, see a doctor of your choice and ask for a First Certificate of Capacity.

 - Fill out a Workers’ Compensation Claim Form (available on the Worker forms page).
-If you have difficulty completing the form, first speak to your employer.
+If you have difficulty completing the form, speak to your employer.
 If after speaking to your employer you are still unsure, contact Advice and Assistance on 1300 794 744.

-- Make a copy for yourself of the Certificate and Claim Form, and then give the original documents to your employer.
+- Make copies of the Certificate and Claim Form for your records and give the original documents to your employer.

-- Your employer has five working days to lodge the Certificate of Capacity and Claim Form with their insurer.
+- Your employer has five working days to complete their section of the Claim Form and lodge both documents with their insurer.
 Penalties can apply for failing to lodge the claim within five working days.